GavinFrazar/teleport-challenge/server/README.md

 Authentication is done with mTLS using TLS 1.3 and secured by the TLS13_AES_256_GCM_SHA384 cipher suite.

-Originally I designed this prototype to have one root certificate, but during implementation I realized that best practice is to at least use one for server/client cert signing each.
+Originally I designed this prototype to have one root CA, but during implementation I realized that best practice is to at least use one
+CA for server certs and one CA for client certs.

+I still kept the chain simple though - just a root CA for each, but in a real implementation we would use intermediate certs.

 ## Authorization